bayileyegnabate/mission-to-mars/README.md

 # Mission to Mars

 ## Overvies:
-- In this analysis we us a number of tools such as Flask, Splinter, BeautifulSoup a nd Monogdb to scrape full-resolution images of Mars's hemisphers...
+- In this analysis we us a number of tools such as Flask, Splinter, BeautifulSoup, and Monogdb to scrape the latest news, featured image of Mars as well as full-resolution images of its hemisphers.